daisubc/ADCHEM2024/_pages/workshops.md

 show-avatar: False
 ---

+Several pre-conference workshops are planned for Sunday, July 14.
+They span a range of topics relevant to chemical plant operations and beyond, and are described below.

 ## Data Science Practitioner Experience and Industrial Tips and Tricks of the Trade (Half-day)
 ### Organizers and Presenter(s): Leo Chiang, Ivan Castillo, Zhenyu Wang, and You Peng, The Dow Chemical Company